 There were networking events after each day of the conference.
 They were quite successful as the free drinks drew many attendees.
 My only major complain is that the events officially sponsored by ECGC were so loud that it often hampered conversation.
 The post-conference Unreal meetup provided the quiet and friendly environment that I had hoped would be present at the other two events.
 Even so, I managed to meet plenty of people and make friends.

 The panels offered were very insightful, well organized, and ran smoothly.
 The speakers were clearly comfortable in their field and had a lot of useful advice to offer.
-All around I’d say they were well worth the time.
-Especially because all of the speakers were gracious enough to stick around after their presentation to answer additional questions and for networking.
+All around I would say they were well worth the time.
+The speakers were even gracious enough to stick around after their presentation to answer additional questions and for networking.

-Overall, the conference was an incredibly positive experience that I wouldn’t just suggest people go to but that they be willing to travel to attend it!
-I myself am happy that I drove the 8-9 hours to get there.
+Overall, the conference was an incredibly positive experience.
+I am happy that I drove the 8-9 hours to get there.